JuliaDocs/Documenter.jl/docs/src/lib/public.md

 # Public Documentation

-Documentation for `Lapidary.jl`'s public interface.
+Documentation for `Documenter.jl`'s public interface.

 See [Internal Documentation]({ref}) for internal package docs covering all submodules.